Kanye West: Kim Kardashian tried to have me committed

-In a series of since-deleted tweets, rapper Kanye West claimed his wife, Kim Kardashian, was seeking to have him committed, that his mother-in-law Kris Jenner is not allowed near the couple's children, and that the television network NBC had incarcerated Bill Cosby.
+In a series of since-deleted tweets, hip-hop star Kanye West said his wife, Kim Kardashian West, was seeking to have him committed, that his mother-in-law Kris Jenner is not allowed near the couple's children, and that the TV network NBC had incarcerated Bill Cosby.

 West added, "If I get locked up like Mandela Ya'll will know why," referring to the late anti-apartheid activist Nelson Mandela, who spent 27 years as a political prisoner in South Africa.